 What Can I Do If My Life Insurance Application is Declined?

 There is no one-size-fits-all answer to this question.
-What you should do after you are denied depends solely on why you were rejected in the first place.
+What you should do after you are denied life insurance coverage depends solely on why you were rejected in the first place.

-But one thing is certain: having your life insurance application turned down does not automatically mean there is no way to get life insurance.
+But one thing is certain: having your application turned down does not automatically mean there is no way to get a life insurance policy.
 In most cases, it is possible to buy some form of life insurance coverage.

 First, get in touch with the insurer to learn the logic behind your denial.
 Insurance carriers share detailed information regarding it upon request.
 Next, depending on the reason for disapproval, you can explore one of these options.

 Insurance companies evaluate your application on the basis of the information provided by you and your exam results.
-If you made an honest error on your application, you can request the carrier to reassess your application with correct medical data.
+If you made an honest error on your application, you can request the carrier to reassess the application with the right medical data.